-- Liaison with pre-school groups / nursery schools for noted concerns. - Termly Pupil Progress Meetings - Half termly analysis of tracking with Assessment leader - The study of EYFS assessments for early warning signs - Regular 6 monthly assessment of spelling - All children on the SEN register will be included on the class Intervention Plan which will be reviewed at least once a term. - In school support assessment by Special Needs Co-ordinator.
-Plan with class teacher and discuss with parents (SEN Support) - Support and advice from outside agencies where necessary (SEN Support) - Application for statutory assessment of Special Educational Needs where it is considered additional provision is needed to support an individual child's progress (Education, Health and Care Plan EHCP)
+- Liaison with pre-school groups / nursery schools for noted concerns. - Termly Pupil Progress Meetings - Termly analysis of tracking with Assessment leader - Termly review of progress through Pupil Progress Meetings - The study of EYFS assessments for early warning signs - Children on the SEND register will have targets set which will be reviewed at least once a term. - In school support assessment by Special Needs Co-ordinator.
+Plan with Class Teacher and discuss with parents (SEND Support) - Support and advice from outside agencies where necessary (SEND Support) - Application for statutory assessment of SEND where it is considered additional provision is needed to support an individual child's progress (Education, Health and Care Plan EHCP)